 I’m a journalist and author based between Beirut, Lebanon and New York City.
-I received a master’s degree from Columbia University’s Graduate School of Journalism in 2011, after which I began reporting feature stories and producing multimedia for outlets including The Atlantic, NBC News, The Nation, Newsweek, Esquire, New York, Harpers, Foreign Policy, Village Voice, VICE and Vox.com.
-My goal is to write about people existing in extreme circumstances–instead of focusing exclusively on the politics of conflict, I try to convey how political strife affects the humans involved.
+An alumna of Columbia University’s Graduate School of Journalism, I report feature stories and produce multimedia for outlets including The Atlantic, NBC News, The Nation, Newsweek, Esquire, New York, Harpers, Foreign Policy, Village Voice, VICE and Vox.com.
+My goal is to write about people existing in extreme circumstances.
+Instead of focusing exclusively on the politics of conflict, I try to convey how political strife affects the humans involved.

 I’ve covered a wide range of topics including the war against ISIS in Iraq, child suicide among Syrian refugees and Hezbollah’s position in Lebanon.
 In Egypt and Turkey, I reported on anti-government protests.
 It’s important to me that my readers experience the ways in which regimes impact those they govern.
 I’m also fascinated with issues of gender and sexuality, and my interest has led me to examine LGBT rights in the Middle East and investigate the region’s sex trade.